Preparing a legal memorandum

 |R||The second step is to determine the applicable legal rule.
 This involves a review and analysis of the relevant cases, statutes, and secondary sources.
 It is sometimes referred to as rule explanation.
 Depending on the nature of the legal rule, you may need to review the history of the rule and consider the policy rationale for the rule.
 You may find there are different lines of cases, each resulting in a different formulation of the rule.
 Try to approach this section using rules synthesized from the cases, rather than simply listing a series of individual cases.
 Avoid lengthy quotations from cases.
 This section includes analysis of the rule, but does not include application of the rule to your facts.|

-IRAC need not be applied rigidly.
+IRAC need not be applied rigidly as long as all the elements are covered.
 Your decision about how to divide up the legal issues will influence the way that you apply IRAC.

 - For example, if you are dealing with cases from a number of different jurisdictions you can structure your discussion separately for each jurisdiction, or cover all jurisdictions when you deal with a particular issue.